pingcap/docs/pd-configuration-file.md

 ### `tidb-cacert-path`

 + The path of the root CA certificate file.
-Configure this path to connect to TiDB's SQL service with TLS.
+You can configure this path when you connect to TiDB's SQL services using TLS.
 + Default value: `""`

 ### `tidb-cert-path`